elijah-bennett0/HTB-Academy/README.md

-need to redo. lost account and all progress.
+Need to redo. lost account and all progress.